benjamin-asr/benjamin-asr.github.io/docs/index.md

 # Features

-- Speak Recognition Engine without connection to any cloud or external server.
+- Speech Recognition Engine without connection to cloud or external server.
 - Ultra low latency recognition that can reach down to less than 100ms.
 - Remove the requirement of wake-up word for every command.
 - Enable local training of the model and fine-tune it for individual voices.